Programming-gyan/music-website/README.md

  - Have no idea how to fit biogaphy and news into nice boxes like I have on the mockup.
  - No idea how to fit image as well.
- - No idea on how to make to cool separator like I have in mockup.